Tundra Spirits

 Our scooter and cart demonstrations show youngsters that there are ways to enjoy the company of

 their favorite canine that they may not have thought of before.
-Throughout all of our demonstrations we
+Throughout all of our demonstrations

-give examples of training techniques and canine behavior that offer a positive way for young
+we give examples of training techniques and canine behavior that offer a positive way for young

 people to interact with their own pets.
-In keeping with the Tundra Spirits motto: "Pulling for a Brighter
+In keeping with the Tundra Spirits motto: "Pulling for a

-Day"; we provide these programs at libraries, schools and community halls year round.
+Brighter Day"; we provide these programs at libraries, schools and community halls year round.

 Our Urban Mushing demonstration allows both adults and children to learn about the basics of

 carting, scootering, biking, and ski-joring with your favorite canine friend.
-No need to have a Sibe or
+No need to have a Sibe

-custom informational displays can be set up at community events and always prove to be a real
+competitive racing.
+Our custom informational displays can be set up at community events and

-crowd pleaser!!
-Our friendly Sibes are on-hand as well to bring smiles and happy memories.
-We are
+always prove to be a real crowd pleaser!!
+Our friendly Sibes are on-hand as well to bring smiles

-proud to have our "Natives and Dogs" display featured at a regional
+and happy memories.
+We are proud to have our "Natives and Dogs" display featured at a regional

-Native American Pow wow every
+Native American Pow wow every summer.

 Our trained and experienced members can provide assistance in training, nutrition and behavior